xamarin/xamarin-macios/docs/website/mtouch-errors.md

 ### MT8009: Unable to locate the block to delegate conversion method for the method *.*'s parameter #*.

 This indicates an API wasn't bound correctly.
-If this is an API exposed by Xamarin, please file a new issue on [GitHub](https://github.com/xamarin/xamarin-macios/issues/new)., if it's a third-party binding, please contact the vendor.
+If this is an API exposed by Xamarin, please file a new issue on [GitHub](https://github.com/xamarin/xamarin-macios/issues/new).
+If it's a third-party binding, please contact the vendor.

 <a name="MT8010"></a>